15ealbino/Melody-Generator/README.md

 # Melody-Generator
 ## Description
 Hello User, this is a school project where we can genrate a random melody.
-This project uses
+This project uses music21 as a 3rd party library.

 ## Installation